AlvaroMaceda/MyKahoot/README.md

 	 ```

 ## License
-This project is open source under the infinite recursion license.
+This project is open source under the stack overflow license.
 See the LICENSE file for details.